-These items were gifted from Lucy and Yak in exchange for promotion - however, all views remain my own.
+These items were gifted in exchange for this post - for more information visit my disclaimer page

 Since starting my sustainable fashion journey I’ve been on the hunt for ethical fashion brands that fit with my personal style.
 I found a lot of ethical and sustainable fashion brands focused on quite a minimalistic style, neutral colours and simplistic design.
 Which if you know me you’ll know doesn’t really fit with my personal style.